City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 **Deploy a new version to production:**
 * While in the project root directory, type: `eb deploy nutakortti-vantaa-prod`
 * To see how things are progressing, type: `eb events -f`
+* NB: also read the instructions in the next section (updating using a zip package)

+### Updating using a zip package

+Building Nutakortti from scratch in AWS Elastic Beanstalk sometimes takes more than the maximum limit of 10 minutes.
+This will result in a failed environment update, which might lead to EB being in an unstable, unusable state.
+If that happens, the best thing to do is just to wait for a few hours.
+Re-deploying using CLI only makes things worse.
+As the command timeout setting in AWS EB doesn't work, an alternative for quickly updating the environment is to build the packages before uploading.

+The script `create_eb_package.sh` accomplishes this and creates a zip file you can just upload and deploy to Elastic Beanstalk.

 ### Searching logs